0330 828 1111

 • Careers

-Get a quote0330 822 5493
+Get a quote

 16 June 2023

-What is the cost of a Boiler replacement?
+What is the cost of a boiler replacement?

 Getting a new boiler for your home can be a stressful experience, especially in an emergency.
 With different types of boilers to choose from, such as combi boilers, regular boilers and system boilers, and confusing misinformation surrounding costs, it’s no wonder why so many people put off replacing their boiler until the last possible moment.

-However, getting a new boiler installed as quickly and efficiently as possible is important, especially during the colder months.
-Here, we’ll explore the cost of different types of heating systems for your home and what other factors can influence the price to help you better understand the process.
+Here, we’ll explore how long it takes to replace a combi boiler and traditional boiler, the cost of different types of heating systems for your home and what other factors can influence the price to help you better understand the process.
+We’ll also explore why a heat pump could be the ideal replacement for your boiler.

 A combi boiler is popular in small residences, such as apartments, thanks to its ability to provide hot water and heating instantly on-demand, without the need for a bulky hot water cylinder, from a single unit.